projectbuildcraft/buildcraft/README.md

 buildcraft
 ==========

-A build order calculator for Starcraft II: Heart of the Swarm
+A build order calculator and optimizer for Starcraft II: Heart of the Swarm

 Goal Features: